EP review: Bishops Green – “Waiting”

 Another great EP just two months after the last.

-After several years with very little new music, are back in a big way.
+After several years with very little new music, Bishops Green are back in a big way.
 Just two months after their excellent, seven song 12-inch EP Black Skies (read my review of that release here), the band has dropped the somewhat ironically titled Waiting.
 The new, six song 12-inch EP features three studio tracks and three live tracks.
 While it’s a solid record in its own right, it’s also a nice counterpoint to its immediate predecessor.

 Black Skies featured some of the band’s most ambitious and nuanced songwriting to date.
 By comparison, Waiting feels like a back to basics street punk beatdown.
 That’s not a bad thing.
 The title track challenges the next generation to do better than the last.
 “Working Poor” is a powerful new edition to the band’s already impressive collection of blue collar anthems.
 “We Decide” is a declaration of independence, and previously appeared on the 2020 Garry Bushell curated compilation OI!
 40 Years Untamed, also on Pirate’s Press Records.